sangitarawani/project/README.md

 *CSS
 *JAVASCRIPT

-## I ope you like it,And I have done everything that you are expectng of .Thanks for the opportunity.
+## I hope you like it,And I have done everything that you are expectng of .Thanks for the opportunity.